Motor disorder: Causes

 Pathological changes of certain areas of the brain are the main causes of most motor disorders.
 Causes of motor disorders by genetic mutation usually affect the cerebrum.
 The way humans move requires many parts of the brain to work together to perform a complex process.
 The brain must send signals to the muscles instructing them to perform a certain action.
 There are constant signals being sent to and from the brain and the muscles that regulate the details of the movement such as speed and direction, so when a certain part of the brain malfunctions, the signals can be incorrect or uncontrollable causing involuntary or uncontrollable actions or movements.

+Risk factors

+The irregularity of body movements, such as tremors and jerking movements in the hands, arms, legs, and the head, including the face, can cause issues with coordination and balance.
+Issues with coordination and balance may cause stability problems that can lead to falls and injuries.
+Movement disorders can cause a decrease in pace within the body which can be exhausting and much harder for individuals to get by in their daily living.